Clarksville Gas and Water Department plans Madison Street Water Outage for Fire Hydrant Maintenance - Clarksville Online - Clarksville News, Sports, Events and Information

-Clarksville, TN – The Clarksville Gas and Water Department (CGW) has planned a water outage at 9:00pm on Tuesday, June 2nd, on a section of Madison Street from Golf Club Lane to Liberty Parkway for fire hydrant maintenance.
+Clarksville, TN – The Clarksville Gas and Water Department (CGW) has scheduled a water outage on Tuesday, June 2nd, 2026, at 9:00pm, for a section of Madison Street from Golf Club Lane to Liberty Parkway for fire hydrant maintenance.

 Low water pressure may also affect the vicinity, including Davis Drive and Willow Heights Drive.